multiplexd/doas/README.md

    difficult to compile against musl libc and the code from OpenBSD is permissively licensed and therefore easy to include in this port).

+ - On OpenBSD, doas only needs to know that it is running under a tty in order to record a persistent authentication token.
+This port needs to know under *which* tty it is running in order to record a persistent token.
+This is achieved by checking if file descriptors 0, 1 or 2 are attached to a tty device, in that order.
+   If an attached tty device is found then the token is recorded under that device.
+   Note that this means that this port of doas may prompt for a password when the OpenBSD version would not if file descriptors 0, 1 and 2 are redirected to non-terminal devices.

  - This port supports a `-v` flag which prints version information about the installed copy of doas, including the commit number and abbreviated commit hash.
 This option is not present in OpenBSD (OpenBSD does not internally version